ibm-cloud-docs/watson-knowledge-studio/documents-for-annotation.md

 # Adding documents for annotation
 {: #documents-for-annotation}

-To train a machine-learning annotator component, you must add documents that contain subject matter knowledge, such as journal articles or other industry-specific texts, to your workspace.
+To train a machine learning annotator component, you must add documents that contain subject matter knowledge, such as journal articles or other industry-specific texts, to your workspace.
 {: shortdesc}

 ## About this task